 Remote work was just the tipping point.
-The workforce has experienced massive instances of change over the last few years, including a mass exodus that turned almost half (44%) of employees into job seekers this year.
+The workforce has experienced massive changes over the last few years, including a mass exodus that turned almost half (44%) of employees into job seekers this year.
 At the same time, record amounts of people decided to launch their own businesses instead of working for another organization — a trend that continues to climb.

-Now, we’re starting to see glimmers of a brighter future as leaders launch initiatives to support a workplace that’s more inclusive, balanced, and engaging.
-From technology empowering aspiring business owners, to platforms dedicated to improving employees’ time management and remote work experience, here are the initiatives,people, and startups behind the future of work:
+Now, we’re starting to see glimmers of a brighter future, as leaders launch initiatives to support a workplace community that’s more inclusive, balanced, and engaging.
+From technology empowering aspiring business owners, to platforms dedicated to improving employees’ time management and remote work experience, here are the initiatives, people, and startups behind the future of work:

 - Ruben Flores-Martinez, Founder of CASHDROP, Makes Entrepreneurship Accessible

 - Joey Grassia, CEO and Cofounder of Shef Creates Economic Opportunity for Communities in Need

 - Ed Zitron, Founder and CEO of EZPR Advocates for Better Work-Life Balance

 - Alexandra Moser, COO, of Clockwise Wants to Rework the Workday

 - Phil Libin, Cofounder and CEO of Mmhmm Redirects Office Funds to Employees

 - Nicole Miller, Head of People at Buffer, Builds Connection into Remote Work